Today, I’m going to show you how to set up Facebook ads in Kenya.

 If you don’t want images, you can use a video

-But remember, KISS.
+But remember KISS for Facebook ads in Kenya.
 Keep it short and simple.

-You don’t want making things so complicated, considering that you are just getting started.
+You don’t want to make things so complicated, considering that you are just getting started.
 Too many details can bog you down.

 But again, if you know what you are doing, be my guest.